farlee2121/MarkNotes/duck/2023-03-28-Metadata-revisited.md

 - OPT: Maybe I trim exactly one trailing newline.
 Additional whitespace is still part of the section and the sections are reconstructed by joining with newlines
   - This actually seems pretty intuitive.
 I generally wouldn't expect the whitespace if I see the sections as have no lines between each other

+Q: There can be multiple inheritance schemes.
+How do I want to handle that?
+- Inheritance schemes include parent-child, forward, back, none, parent-chiled + forward/back
+- OPT: I could set up sections with Exclusive and total meta, then I can apply inheritance rules as extra transforms
+  - probably create an underlying mapFold method (so I can have both state and a transform without changing structure)
+    - users could use this to apply document-level/universal meta
+- OPT: I could pass configuration into the parser with an enum option for inheritance type
+  - This would probably just use the transforms internally, but it might be more intuitive to users

 Pickup:
 - Gather spans and meta blocks before mapping to Sections
   - For consistency in mapping, probably treat root as a conditional branch of header meta